 Some businesses fill this need with split-dollar life insurance.
-Split-dollar isn’t a life insurance product, it’s a formal agreement between two or more parties to share the ownership and benefits of a permanent life insurance policy with a cash value component.
+It isn’t technically a life insurance product, it’s a formal agreement between two or more parties to share the ownership and benefits of a permanent life insurance policy with a cash value component.
 Split-dollar contracts are most often used by companies to decrease the financial impact of losing a key executive (like a CEO) and/or as a benefit in executive compensation packages.

-Split-dollar life insurance refers to a permanent life insurance policy with a cash value shared between at least two people or organizations
+A split-dollar agreement is a permanent life insurance policy with a cash value shared between at least two people or organizations

-It’s most common between employers and executive employees, but split-dollar can also be used for private estate planning
+It’s most common between employers and executive employees, but can also be used for private estate planning

 The person who owns the policy, pays premiums, and receives the benefits varies, as do the tax implications

-Split-dollar life insurance is an agreement in which the payment and death benefit of a permanent insurance policy with a cash value is shared, usually between an employee and their employer.
+Split-dollar life insurance is an agreement in which the payment anddeath benefitof a permanent insurance policy with a cash value is shared, usually between an employee and their employer.
 In business contexts, it’s often a form of company-owned life insurance that benefits both you and your employer.